shawngraham/hist1900/docs/3.Technical_Help/Making material available online using a private repository.md

 2. set it to private
 3. initialize it with a readme
 4. add `shawngraham` as a collaborator
 5. use windows explorer or mac finder to locate your notes created using Obsidian.
 They will have the `.md` file extension.
+You can also right-click on a note name in the Obsidian side bar, and select `reveal in finder` to find the actual text file for your note.
 Drag and drop your .md files onto your private repository to upload them.
 Commit your changes.